haskell-cryptography/cacophony/README.md

 This program acts as a kind of REPL for Noise messages.
 It supports sending and receiving messages via UDP or via a pipe to a shell command.

+All messages transmitted via a pipe are expected to be prepended by a two byte big-endian length.